Want to get Coaching Clients Fast?

 56. Drive traffic to your website: make your website search engine friendly by updating your metatags and link exchanges, submit your site to search engine, purchase pay per click.

-57. Go through your 2008 and review all you actually got done this year.
+57. Go through the year past and review all you actually got done this year.
 Look at how much you have grown this year.

 59. Declare Mercury leaving Retrograde as the release you were waiting for!
 Now you can move forward in your communications and transactions without impediment.
 (Mercury goes direct on December 20.
 Huzzah!)